fe-data/fe-docs/docs/advanced/webhooks-orders.rst

 **Triggered by**

 #.
-Admin App
+Choose for :guilabel:`Delete order` in the popupmenu of the orders-dashboard
 #.
 REST API (`Delete order request <api-orders.html#delete-order>`_)
-#.
-Choose for :guilabel:`Delete order` in the contextmenu of the orders-dashboard

 **Example payload**